I am an Uber/Lyfter now in Lake Charles!

 I always wear my Lyft Bandana while driving to blot my blurring eyes because I cry tears when I laugh and cannot always reach a tissue.
 My goal is to paint and give every fellow Lyft Dryver I meet a Lyft Bandana.

-Talk to God instead of yourself
+Talk to God instead of yourself, out loud.

 My mind is always thinking about all sorts of things.
 When I catch myself thinking about this and that, I turn my thoughts around and direct them towards God, thus starting a conversation with Him.
 Our conversation may last one or many minutes and always starts with thanks and praises to our most mighty Father.
 When I do this on a moment by moment basis He takes care of everything.
 He said the Holy Spirit would remain with us after He left and would be our comforter.
 I like being comfortable.
 Remember, if there weren’t questions, there wouldn’t be trust.
 Do you have an ear?